 - High achievement and rigor in all classes

 Each high school may nominate one student for each award.
 No school may nominate the same student for both awards.
 The weighting of award criteria is left to the discretion of the faculty and staff at the individual high school, but all criteria for each award should be considered.
 We ask that only one member of the faculty/staff at a school send in nominations.
 To nominate a student, fill out the nomination forms online.
 The nomination deadline is May 5, 2017.
-There is a preferred deadline of March 10, 2017.

 Award Recognition Scholarship